-Suspension Rate
+Suspension and Expulsion Rate

-Suspension rate was rated blue on the CA Dashboard.
-It was 0.1%, which is the same as the previous year.
-Homeless students were in the blue or very low range, and Hispanic, along with socioeconomically disadvantaged students also had 0% suspensions.
-Foster youth and Two or More Races student groups had 0.9% and 0.7% respectively.
+Suspension rate was blue, which is "Very Low" on the CA Dashboard.
+It was 0%, which was an improvement from 0.0% the previous year.
+Our homeless, Hispanic, and socioeconomically disadvantaged students had 0% suspensions.
 There were no expulsions.